 - Wall-to-wall coverage of satellite imagery is used to obtain the AD related to conversion of forest lands to other uses.
 For the period 1990 to 2010 Guyana used primarily Landsat imagery with a variety of other sensors.
-Post-2010 AD is based on practically wall to wall monitoring using high resolution RapidEye imagery.
-See Figure 1 (a) for examples of forest area and forest area change mapping. - All AD are disaggregated by the strata used for the field sampling design for EF estimation (e.g. threat for land use change, accessibility), and by the drivers (e.g. mining, infrastructure, converted to cropland, converted to settlements,). - All AD data are combined and co-registered with other key spatial data bases in a GIS such as roads, rivers, settlements, vegetation class, location of logging concessions, location of mining concessions, topography, etc. - A comprehensive, peer-reviewed, field sampling system was designed to attain a required precision target (95% confidence interval of <+/-15% of the mean carbon stock of forests) and implemented.
-The location of each sample plot was selected statistically through a series of steps in a GIS. - A field sampling plan has been designed for long-term, repeated measurements of the forest carbon stocks and ongoing monitoring of forest cover change. - The allometric model of Chave et al. was validated for use in Guyana forests.
+Post-2010 AD is based on practically wall to wall monitoring using high resolution RapidEye imagery. - All AD are disaggregated by the strata used for the field sampling design for EF estimation (e.g. threat for land use change, accessibility), and by the drivers (e.g. mining, infrastructure, converted to cropland, converted to settlements,). - All AD data are combined and co-registered with other key spatial data bases in a GIS such as roads, rivers, settlements, vegetation class, location of logging concessions, location of mining concessions, topography, etc. - A comprehensive, peer-reviewed, field sampling system was designed to attain a required precision target (95% confidence interval of <+/-15% of the mean carbon stock of forests) and implemented.
+The location of each sample plot was selected statistically through a series of steps in a GIS11. - A field sampling plan has been designed for long-term, repeated measurements of the forest carbon stocks and ongoing monitoring of forest cover change. - The allometric model of Chave et al.12 was validated for use in Guyana forests.